StVladislav/django-starterkit/README.md

-# django-starterkit — Production-ready Django Starter
+# django-starterkit — Ready-to-Use Django Project Boilerplate

 A ready-to-use Django project template for the rapid development and deployment of modern web applications.